emmercm/www/src/blog/_be-a-collaborative-engineer.md

 Collaboration doesn't just mean inviting a second opinion, there are other scenarios where you can scale others:

 - **Using subject matter expertise.** Are you uniquely more experienced in an area than your peers because of past experience or a hobby?
 Invite them to walk through the task with you!
 This requires active thought on your part to identify these situations, but your peer will surely remember the kind deed.
-- **Documenting knowledge.** Whether it's documenting existing architecture or writing a process [how-to guide](/blog/amortize-your-learning-by-writing-how-to-guides), walking someone else through the process
+- **Documenting knowledge.** Whether it's documenting existing architecture or writing a process [how-to guide](/blog/amortize-your-learning-by-writing-how-to-guides), walking someone else through the process will not only give them a private lesson, it will make you think

 ## Why it matters